-It is important to note that The Heart of Variety (Ireland) doesn't have any direct employees at present.
+It is important to note that The Heart of Variety (Ireland) has only one employee at present.
 Any outside contracted help that the charity requires is paid in accordance and in line with standards published by The Wheel, the representative body for community and voluntary organisations and charities in Ireland.
 We have a carefully managed budget with strict spending guidelines to ensure that we are as cost effective and vigilant as we can be when expending resources.